 Bulgarian brute Kubrat Pulev is happy to battle Anthony Joshua this summer without any spectators inside Tottenham Hotspurs’ new stadium.

-The veteran, who is the IBF mandatory challenger, says the fight could take place and solely focus on the Pay-Per-View element.
+The veteran, the IBF mandatory challenger, says the fight could take place and solely focus on the Pay-Per-View element.

-As things stand, coronavirus is set to scrap a scheduled date of June 20, with July 25th said to be a back-up.
+As things stand, coronavirus is set to scrap a scheduled date of June 20, with July 25 said to be a backup.

-Despite a new July date in place, there are still no guarantees from the UK Government that the event can take place then.
+Despite a new July date in place, there are still no guarantees from the UK Government that the event can occur then.

-Therefore, Pulev believes the fighters should just get it on without any fans being allowed to watch the collision live.
+Therefore, Pulev believes the fighters should get it on without fans being allowed to watch the collision live.

 “I’m ready for June 20 or July 25.
-Whenever they say,” Pulev told bTV channel after initially stating his belief that the fight was ‘off for months’.
+They say,” Pulev told bTV channel after initially stating his belief that the fight was ‘off for months.’

-Pulev then seemingly changed his tune towards the end, by stating: “The show could be lost a bit without fans but it can still happen.
+Pulev then seemingly changed his tune towards the end: “The show could be lost a bit without fans, but it can still happen.

 “After all, it’s a world championship, which must take place.”